 Almost one third of the properties in the watershed are waterfront.
 The numerous lakes and rivers continue to attract development.
 With relatively few vacant waterfront lots remaining, waterfront development primarily takes the form of enlargement and/or conversions of seasonal cottages to year round homes.
-There is ongoing pressure for infill development of properties and areas formerly deemed unsuitable for development because of drainage concerns.
+There is ongoing pressure for infill development of properties and areas formerly deemed unsuitable for development because of environmental and physical constraints.
 Second tier (back lot) developments are also becoming more common.

-Water Management Tools for Sustainable Growth & Development
+Water Management Tools for Sustainable Growth and Development